jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 ## Abbreviations
 Abbreviations can be defined by using a syntax similar to URLs and footnotes, starting with an asterisk immediately followed by the term to be associated in square brackets.

-This code creates the following sentence.
+This code creates the sentence that follows.
 You can hover over "HTML" and see the definition appear.

 ```
 The HTML specification is maintained by the W3C.